AdaCore/training_material/courses/ada_essentials/270_introduction_to_contracts/01-introduction.rst

 Quiz
 ------

-Which of the following statements is (are) correct?
+Which of the following statements are true?
+(Select all that apply)

     A. Contract principles apply only to newer versions of the language
     B. :answer:`Contract should hold even for unique conditions and corner cases`